top of page

 Examples include:

-Wholehearted Harmony's Equine Essential Daily Blend: Supports gut lining, hoof quality, joint health, connective tissue strength, lymphatic flow, detoxification, kidney function, cardiac health, and nervous system regulation.
+A daily foundational blend for non-senior horses, supporting gut lining integrity, hoof quality, skin and coat health, connective tissue strength, lymphatic flow, detoxification pathways, kidney and cardiac function, and nervous system regulation.

-Note: Herbs work best within a clean, soy-free, grain-free whole food foundation.
+Herbs work best within a clean, soy-free, grain-free whole food foundation and are intended to support the body—not override it.

 Foundational Supplements, Functional Fats & Micronutrients